George Ranetti: Wartime relocation and return

-Despite such setbacks, the Ententist side returned to prominence in late 1918, with the defeat of Germany.
+Despite the initial setbacks, the Ententist side returned to prominence in late 1918, with the defeat of Germany.
 On September 9, Greerul put out its last issue.
-On December 14, Furnica reappeared, but without Ranetti as head editor: the December 28 issue announced that he had sold his stock to Țăranu.
+Back issues of Furnica, dating to November 1916, appeared at the Bucharest newsstands around December 11, apparently without the editors' consent.
+On December 14, Furnica officially reappeared, but without Ranetti as head editor: the December 28 issue announced that he had sold his stock to Țăranu.
 According to the staff critic at Gândirea, the magazine was declining, "scraping a living from localizations and adaptions, cheaply paid for and cheaply provided, with an inferior technology."
 By January 1919, Ranetti had returned to Bucharest, again a member of Iorga's Cultural League, campaigning for the consolidation of Greater Romania.
 He was mostly focused on collecting his scattered verse.
 These appeared as bound books: at Casa Școalelor, De atunci și d-acolo, versuri ușurele scrise-n clipe grele ("From Then and There: Easy Rhymes of Tougher Times", 1921); at Cartea Românească, Poezii ("Poems", 1923).
 Other late works include a mock-psychological novel in verse, Domnișoara Miau ("Miss Meow", 1921) and the prose work Domnișoara Strakinidy ("Miss Porringeridis")—both at Cartea Românească.
 He also diversified his contributions in the press, collaborating with, or being republished by, Românul of Arad, Fagurele of Ploiești, and Straja and Robia Modernă of Craiova.
 These were followed later by Curierul Sanitar, Cronica Romanului, Glasul Țării, Praftorița, and the new edition of Cuvânt Moldovenesc.

-In 1924, Ranetti also became the editorial secretary of Universul, under publisher Stelian Popescu.
+Ranetti became an officer in the Ordre des Palmes académiques of the French Third Republic during a ceremony in September 1919.
+However, fellow humorist Tudor Mușatescu, who met him at around that time, reports that he was living in dire poverty: he only owned one overcoat, gifted to him actor Constantin Nottara, and had to share his income with his brother, who had been blinded during the war.
+In 1921–1922, under Conservative-Democratic and National Liberal cabinets (Ionescu, Sixth Brătianu), he was undersecretary for propaganda in the Ministry of Internal Affairs.
+In 1924, he became the editorial secretary of Universul, under publisher Stelian Popescu.
 "George Biciușcă" still made occasional returns to Furnica: in late 1923, it carried his riposte against his wartime enemy Herz, calling for his work to be censored.
 From 1925 to his death, Ranetti was again editor of Furnica, restoring his partnership with Țăranu.
 Some of his final articles, appearing in Universul in 1926, discussed his wartime meetings with Sadoveanu and the România staff.
 Other late pieces appeared in Dreptatea, Foaia Noastră, Glasul Patriei of Craiova, and Ion Moța Sr's Libertatea.
-Overall, Ranetti's work comprised at least fifteen years of daily texts and, as noted by Gorun, "if collected, would amount to a genuine library."